Antarctica for Kids

 Airline/Routing: United via Houston to Buenos Aires

-Hotel in Buenos Aires: Caesar Park
+Hotel in Buenos Aires: Sofitel Buenos Aires Recoleta (formerly known as the Caesar Park)

 Total Trip Length: 16 Days